cmason145/rsa_encryption/README.md

 # RSA Encryption

-Explanation of program
+## Explanation of program
 The program is meant to utilize RSA encryption to encrypt and decrypt files, making it so that if one doesn't know the private key, it is nearly impossible to read the original message.

-Files to submit:
+Files included:

 rsa.{c, h}
 numtheory.{c, h}